pkgjs/parseargs/README.md

     [Utility Syntax Guidelines in POSIX.1-2017](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html). `-bar` expands to `-b`, `-a`, `-r`.
 - Is `---foo` the same as `--foo`?
   - no
-  - the first flag would be parsed as `'-foo'`
+  - the first is a long option named `'-foo'`
-  - the second flag would be parsed as `'foo'`
+  - the second is a long option named `'foo'`
 - Is `-` a positional? ie, `bash some-test.sh | tap -`
   - yes